Loss Functions for Neural Networks for Image Processing: Conclusions

 where $p$ is the index of the pixel and $P$ is the patch; $x(p)$ and $y(p)$ are the values of the pixels in the processed patch and the ground truth respectively.
 The derivatives for the backpropagation are also simple, since $\partial {\cal L}^{\text{\lone}}(p)/\partial q = 0, \forall q \ne p$.
 Therefore, for each pixel $p$ in the patch,

+The derivative of ${\cal L}^{\ell_1}$ is not defined at $0$.
+However, if the error is $0$, we do not need to update the weights, so we use the convention that sign$(0)=0$.
 Note that, although ${\cal L}^{\ell_1}(P)$ is a function of the patch as a whole, the derivatives are back-propagated for each pixel in the patch.
 Somewhat unexpectedly, the network trained with \lone provides a significant improvement for several of the issues discussed above, see Figure~\ref{fig:teaser}(e) where the splotchy artifacts in the sky are removed.
 Section~\ref{sec:convergence} analyzes the reasons behind this behavior.
+Although \lone shows improved performance over \ltwo, however, its results are still sub-optimal (see for instance the artifacts in the sky and at the boundary of the building in Figure~\ref{fig:jpegTeaser}(c) and \ref{fig:jpegTeaser}(g)).